CythosaSec/Azula-Logger/README.md

 Dont use it for Malicius Purposes!

-This is just an example to show that discord ins't as secure as you think
+This is just an example to show that discord isn't as secure as you think